elcicd/el-CICD-docs/tutorial.md

 Note the 'v' on the Release Version.
 This is prepended to every Release Candidate tag when deployed to production.

-Check on GitHub in each demo project repository to see the deployment branch, `v1.0.0-<srcCommitHash>` was created.
+Check on GitHub in each demo project repository to see the Deployment Branch, `v1.0.0-<srcCommitHash>` was created.
 Deployment branches in production work just like they do for the test environments, the only difference being they are named after the Release Version directly rather than the environment.

 You are now ready to move onto the next step.